aws/amazon-chime-sdk-ios/README.md

 ### 4. Update AmazonChimeSDKDemo Project File

-* If set up the demo application using `.framework`, please skip the below 4 steps.
+* If set up the demo application using `.framework`, please skip the below 5 steps.
 If encounter compile error when using traditional `.framework`, which occurs in Xcode 12.3 and later, please use `.xcframework` instead.

   * Replace `AmazonChimeSDKMedia.framework` with `AmazonChimeSDKMedia.xcframework` under `root/AmazonChimeSDK` folder,  which is available after Amazon Chime SDK iOS v0.15.0.
   * *For each target*, under `General` tab, look for `Frameworks, Libraries, and Embedded Content` section.
 Select `AmazonChimeSDKMedia.framework` and click `-` to remove it.
   * Then click `+`, click `Add Other` drop-down list, then `Add Files`.
   * Specify the location of `AmazonChimeSDKMedia.xcframework` and verify that `Embed & Sign` is selected under the `Embed` option.
+  * Do the same as above except for `AmazonChimeSDKMachineLearning` instead of `AmazonChimeSDKMedia`.

 * `AmazonChimeDemoSDKBroadcast.appex` is a Broadcast Extension for device level screen sharing used by AmazonChimeSDKDemo, verify that `Embed without Signing` is selected under the `Embed` option.
 Remove it from `Frameworks, Libraries, and Embedded Content` section if you do not wish to test this.